This is a guide outlining whether metal is more sustainable than plastic, and vice versa.

 - 3. Transport & Delivery – plastic tend to be a lighter material than most materials, and might have a lower delivery/transport/freight footprint than some heavier metals.

 - 4. Waste Management & Recycling – metals can be used infinitely recycled, and have a far higher recycling rate than most plastics (which some say justifies the higher production footprint and energy use).
 Once plastic can’t be recycled anymore, it has to be downcycled, sent to landfill, or incinerated.
+In relation to some metals though, particularly the ones that are made with alloys, there may be chemicals like chlorine required to break them down, and, some recycled metals like stainless steel still require some virgin material to make a new product (although other metals like aluminum, particularly aluminum cans, may truly be closed loop at can be recycled back into themselves)

 - 5. Pollution, & Impact On Humans, Animals & The Environment – the potential issues plastic creates from a litter, human health, wild life, and environmental perspective, are probably greater than metal.
 Plastic is a heavily polluted material, contains additives and chemicals like BPA that may be a concern for humans (although metal drink bottles can contain chemicals that can leach as well), can be ingested by or entangle wild life, and creates other potential issues in the ocean, in rivers and on land.
 Micro plastics can also be an issue.